renaudtertrais/EventMixin.js/README.md

   // create an event
   this.createEvent('updateName');
 }

-Simpson.prototype = $.extend( {} , EventMixin, {
+// * * * Here we add EventMixin to the prototype of the class Simpson Simpson.prototype = $.extend( {} , EventMixin, {
   setName : function( name ){
     this.name = name;